-The use of robots for industrial automation applications is growing at a significant pace.
+The use of robots for factory automation applications is growing at a significant pace.
 More and more manufacturers are streamlining their production lines by taking simple, repetitive tasks out of the hands of workers and using small to medium-sized collaborative robots instead that can perform more accurately and efficiently.

 The Importance of Pick-and-Place

-Although robots can perform elaborate tasks like visual guidance or motion-based scanning, it is our experience that the majority of today’s robot automation applications are pick-and-place—which requires the robot system to locate and move parts from one cell to another.
-Parts can be positioned systematically or randomly on moving conveyors, stacked bins, or pallets.
+Although robots can perform elaborate tasks like visual guidance or motion-based scanning, it is our experience that the majority of today’s robot automation applications are pick-and-place—which requires the robot system to locate and move parts

 Such systems usually involve a robotic arm equipped with a vacuum- or pneumatic-based grip that allows the robot to contact the part on a variety of surfaces and effectively transport the part while avoiding collisions to a target destination.
 Some specialized applications require mechanical grips that have “fingers” to pick up, manipulate, and place the part.

-In this application, a Gocator 2340 line profiler integrated with a Braas UR robot guides the arm to pick up parts presented one at a time and place them in a preset order and location, even when the exact location and 3D orientation of the part is variable.
+In this application, a Gocator 2340 line profiler integrated with a Braas UR robot guides the arm to pick up parts presented one at a time and place them in a preset order and location, even when the exact location and 3D orientation of the part are variable.

 Making Robots Smart